The Valley (stadium): History

-In Charlton's early years, the club had a nomadic existence, using several different grounds between its formation in 1905 and the beginning of World War I in 1914.
+In Charlton Athletic's early years, the club had a nomadic existence, using several different grounds between its formation in 1905 and the beginning of the First World War in 1914.
 The Valley dates from 1919, at a time when Charlton were moderately successful and looking for a new home.
 Fred Barned, the club’s honorary chairman, found an abandoned sand and chalk pit in Charlton, but did not have sufficient funds to fully develop the site.
 An army of volunteer Charlton supporters dug out a flat area for the pitch at the bottom of the chalk pit and used the excavated material to build up makeshift stands.
 The ground's name most likely comes from its original valley-like appearance.
 The club played its first game at the ground before any seats, or even terraces, were installed.
 There was simply a roped-off pitch with the crowd standing or sitting on the adjoining earthworks.
 The unique circumstances of the ground's initial construction by its supporters began an unusually intense bond between the club's supporters and the site that still exists.

-In the 1923–24 season, Charlton played at The Mount stadium in Catford but in a much more highly populated area.
-A proposed merger with Catford South End FC fell through and so Charlton moved back to The Valley.
+For six months during the 1923–24 season, Charlton played at The Mount stadium in Catford as part of a proposed merger with Catford Southend FC which ultimately fell through, resulting in Charlton moving back to The Valley.

 In 1967, Len Silver the promoter at Hackney made an application to open Charlton as a British League speedway club, and plans were proposed to construct a track around the perimeter of the football pitch.
 The application was enthusiastically supported initially, but was eventually ruled out on the grounds of noise nuisance.